pkmn/engine/src/lib/gen2/README.md

 cartridge, effectiveness is stored as as `0`, `5`, `10`, and `20` (technically only a 4-bit value is required, but Zig only allows a mininum of a byte to be stored at each address of an array).

+Type effectiveness modifiers are applied based off of the ordering of the effectiveness table as opposed to first applying modifiers for a species's first type and then second type.
+The engine maintains a `Type.PRECEDENCE` table to allow for reordering type effectiveness modifier application where necessary.

 ## Information

 The information of each field (in terms of [bits of